 There are tensions in the EU over the Dublin Regulation - Greece complained that it was inundated with applications, as so many migrants arrived in Greece first.
 Finland and Germany are among several countries that have stopped sending migrants back to Greece.

 The EU also has the Eurodac system - a common database of asylum seekers' fingerprints, which can be accessed under strict controls.
 Police use it to intercept false or multiple claims.

 How do migrants get asylum status in the EU?

 They have to satisfy the authorities that they are fleeing persecution and would face harm or even death if sent back to their country of origin.
-International law provides that protection for genuine refugees.

 Under EU rules, an asylum seeker has the right to food, first aid and shelter in a reception centre.
 They should get an individual assessment of their needs.
 They can apply for asylum after giving fingerprints and being interviewed by a trained case worker.
 They may be granted asylum by the authorities at "first instance".
 If unsuccessful they can appeal against the decision in court, and may win.